porkbrain/porkbrain.com/lib/porkbrain_web/templates/lectures/numenta.html.md

 The paper further speculates on the benefit on having single cell in a column vs multiple cells in a column.
 The former apparently forms representations invariant to special changes, whereas the latter learns sequences.
 In the neocortex, we see layer 4 when a region is connected to a sensory input, especially visual.
 The reasoning would be that vision benefits from static patterns as much as from fluid image sequences.

 Are both ears connected to the same region of neocortex?
-If not, that's a hint that input to brain could be distributed very easily.
+If not, that's a hint that input to brain inspired algorithm could be distributed very easily across many machines.

 ```
 35. if overlapDutyCycle(c) < minDutyCycle(c) then
-36.   increasePermanences(c, 0.1*connectedPerm)
+36.   increasePermanences(c, 0.1 * connectedPerm)

 (page 36)
 ```

 I don't understand what does the condition assert.
-Why do we increase permanence when the frequency of input making the column active is smaller than the frequency this cell fires.
+Why do we increase permanence when the frequency of input making the column active is smaller than the frequency this cell fires?

 > The second phase calculates the predictive state for each cell.
 A cell will turn on its predictiveState if any one of its segments becomes active, i.e. if enough of its horizontal connections are currently firing due to feed-forward input.
 \